Alapalooza: Parodies

 Having always wanted to write a tribute to The Flintstones, Yankovic next focused his energy on creating a song that he hoped would be current with the impending release of The Flintstones live action film in 1994.
 In order to collect sound bites and animation and "re-familiarize" himself with the characters, Yankovic watched over 100 episodes of the original show.
-A parody of both Red Hot Chili Peppers's "Under the Bridge" and "Give It Away", the resulting song was a comedic tribute to the program.
+A parody of both Red Hot Chili Peppers' "Under the Bridge" and "Give It Away", the resulting song was a comedic tribute to the program.
 It ended up becoming the second single released from Alapalooza.
 Yankovic directed the video for the single, which featured scenes of band members playing the song in Bedrock dressed as characters from the show.
 In the third and final single, "Achy Breaky Song", a parody of Billy Ray Cyrus' "Achy Breaky Heart", Yankovic lists things he would rather experience than having to listen to the original track.
 The parody received radio play on country music stations in the United States.
 The proceeds from the track were donated to United Cerebral Palsy, as both Don Von Tress (the songwriter of "Achy Breaky Heart") and Yankovic felt that the parody was "a little bit [...] mean-spirited".